How Long Do Sheets Last on Average?

 The type of material plays a significant role in how long sheets last.
 Some fabrics are naturally more durable than others:

-- Cotton: High-quality cotton sheets, especially those made from Egyptian or Pima cotton, can last 3 to 5 years.
+• Cotton: High-quality cotton sheets, especially those made from Egyptian or Pima cotton, can last 3 to 5 years.
 They're a strong and breathable material that gets softer with each wash.
+You can find cotton sheets for Wyoming King beds in our online showroom.

-- Polyester: Polyester sheets are generally more affordable and durable, lasting around 2 to 3 years.
+• Polyester: Polyester sheets are generally more affordable but less durable, lasting around 2 to 3 years.
 However, they may not offer the same level of comfort as natural fibers.
+Given their shorter life span, they also may require replacement more often making them more expensive over time.

-- Bamboo: Bamboo sheets are known for their sustainability and durability, typically lasting around 3 to 4 years.
+• Bamboo: Bamboo sheets are known for their sustainability and durability, typically lasting around 3 to 4 years.
+You can find a bamboo sheet set for Wyoming King beds in our online showroom.

 2. Thread Count and Weave

 While thread count often gets a lot of attention, it’s not the only indicator of durability.
+People generally misunderstand a higher thread count to mean higher quality sheets, but that isn’t what it means.
 Sheets with a thread count between 300 and 500 offer a good balance of comfort and durability.
+For comparison, our cotton Wyoming King bed sheets are made with a 500-thread count fabric and our XL bamboo bed sheet sets are made from a 300 thread count fabric.
 A higher thread count doesn’t always mean better quality; it can sometimes mean the fabric is more delicate.

 The weave type also affects the lifespan of sheets.
 Percale weaves are known for their crispness and durability, while sateen weaves have a smoother, more luxurious feel but may not last as long.